nicolehao34/nicolehao34/README.md

 - 🤔 I’m looking for help with: InkSight!
 We're always looking for collaborators
 - 📫 How to reach me: yh397@cornell.edu
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: I'm currently working at Artian AI, designing and implementing multi-agent solutions for financial services from scratch!
+- ⚡ Fun fact: I'm currently working at Artian AI, designing and implementing multi-agent solutions for large financial services from scratch!
 It's been a lot of fun so far :)

 ---